binste/chicago_safepassage_evaluation/docs/estimation_and_results.md

 <small>*Figure 4 - Illustration of DiD example*</small>
 ![did_illustration](figures/didfigure.png)
-<small>*"Before" and "After Implementation" refer to the months prior and after the implementation of the Safe Passage program in the "treated" block.*</small>
+<small>*"Before" and "After Implementation" refer to the months prior and after the implementation of the Safe Passage program in the "treated" block.*<br />
+*Data source: Example from text*</small>

 However, as mentioned before, we do not know what would have happened, if the program was never implemented.
 Maybe there would have been a reduction of 2 crimes anyway,and the program would have had no effect whatsoever.
 Or there might have been an increase by 3 violent crimes per month and the program actually prevented an average of 5 violent crimes per month.